Skip to main content

 tip

-If you use reflection level full / full_with_precision you may encounter a situation where the data returned by sqlalchemy or pyarrow backend does not match the reflected data types.
-Most common symptoms are:
+If you use reflection level full / full_with_precision, you may encounter a situation where the data returned by sqlalchemy or pyarrow backend does not match the reflected data types.
+The most common symptoms are:

-2. You get SchemaCorruptedException or other coercion error during the normalize step.
-In that case you may try minimal reflection level where all data types are inferred from the returned data.
-From our experience this prevents most of the coercion problems.
+2. You get SchemaCorruptedException or another coercion error during the normalize step.
+In that case, you may try minimal reflection level where all data types are inferred from the returned data.
+From our experience, this prevents most of the coercion problems.

 This is useful, for example, when:

-• You're loading a data type which is not supported by the destination (e.g. you need JSON type columns to be coerced to string)
+• You're loading a data type that is not supported by the destination (e.g., you need JSON type columns to be coerced to string).

-• You're using a sqlalchemy dialect which uses custom types that don't inherit from standard sqlalchemy types.
+• You're using a sqlalchemy dialect that uses custom types that don't inherit from standard sqlalchemy types.

-• For certain types you prefer dlt to infer data type from the data and you return None
+• For certain types, you prefer dlt to infer the data type from the data and you return None.

 In the following example, when loading timestamps from Snowflake, you ensure that they get translated into standard sqlalchemy timestamp columns in the resultant schema: